Careers360 Logo

 Step 3: Build Vocabulary and Reading Skills for Language Test

 For the language section, practice reading comprehension, grammar, and vocabulary daily.
-Use newspapers like The Hindu or Indian Express, and practice from CUET English sample papers regularly.
+Use newspapers like The Hindu or The Indian Express, and practice from the CUET English sample papers regularly.

-Step 4: Practice Reasoning and Maths for General Test
+Step 4: Practice Reasoning and Maths for the General Test

 If your subject list includes the General Test, dedicate daily practice to logical reasoning, quantitative aptitude, and GK & current affairs.